 Those of you using and happy with other programs are certainly entitled to your opinion, and I am not going to debate this issue.
 You are welcome to put your money elsewhere, just do your research first.
 Personally I have a soft spot for companies (with good programs) that give upgrades either for free, or for a significant discount, to their registered customers that already paid for the earlier version of their program.
 Those companies are getting rarer nowadays, but some still exist.
 You can make that issue part of your shopping research.

-Media Chance's inexpensive but powerful Photo-Brush;
+Media Chance's inexpensive but powerful Photo-Brush.

-Photoshop Elements Books
+Photoshop Elements Books and Resources

 Scott Kelby has written my favourite, "the photoshop elements book for digital photographers" (New Riders Publishing).
 He is also an expert on Photoshop, and shows some workarounds to get many of the same effects in Elements even if the feature is not present as a menu item.
 Fabulous, and very useful.